-63 LCH have sourced the ISINs for €GCPlus (XS0708254148 and XS0708254817 for the LCR Equivalent and ECB Restricted baskets, respectively) and for £GC (GB00BC7H8L40).
+LCH have sourced the ISINs for €GCPlus (XS0708254148 and XS0708254817 for the LCR Equivalent and ECB Restricted baskets, respectively) and for £GC (GB00BC7H8L40).
 Eurex Repo has sourced the ISINs for EuroGC Pooling (DE000A0E077, DE000A0WKKX2, DE000A1PHUP5, DE000A1EZNP6 and DE000A1PHUN0 for the ECB, ECB EXTended, INT MXQ, Equity and CTD baskets).

-The Consolidated Validation Rules of May 2019 made some of the fields describing specific securities allocated as collateral (specifically, fields 2.78, 2.79, 2.83, 2.85-2.90 and 2.92-2.95) conditional on Table 2, field 2.75, Type of Collateral Component = SECU, and field 2.96 ≠ NTAV.
+&lt;sup>69 The Consolidated Validation Rules of May 2019 made some of the fields describing specific securities allocated as collateral (specifically, fields 2.78, 2.79, 2.83, 2.85-2.90 and 2.92-2.95) conditional on Table 2, field 2.75, Type of Collateral Component = SECU, and field 2.96 ≠ NTAV.
 This would have meant that, if field 2.96 was filled in with a basket ISIN, it would still have been necessary to include in the loan report the details of specific securities, even though they would not be known in time.
 However, the revised Validation Rules of October 2019 have made the fields describing specific securities conditional only on field 2.75 = SECU.

-repo as uncollateralized (Table 2, field 72, Uncollateralized Securities Lending Flag = TRUE).
+Where a collateral allocation with reference to a tri-party basket without an ISIN is unknown in time to report by T+1, it is not acceptable, as an alternative to reporting field 2.96 = NTAV, to report a repo as uncollateralized (Table 2, field 72, Uncollateralized Securities Lending Flag = TRUE).
 In its Final Report (p.60, para.179), ESMA states "The field "Uncollateralised SL flag" should not be used when an SFT is collateralized but the collateral allocation at an ISIN level is not known by the reporting deadline of T+1.
 In that case, the counterparties should report the transaction as collateralized and provide the information on collateral in accordance with the relevant timelines included in section 4.3.7".
 In any case, by definition, field 2.72 applies only to securities lending.